Activity in centre zones

 Based on modelling.
 Where density and diversity of enterprises fulfils the definition, a centre zone is delimited.

 The delimitation is done by automatic routines using a geographical information system.
 The central business districts has been delimitated yearly since 2000.
 The method has been adjusted in 2015.
 Figures for 2014 has also been recalculated.
 New data for businesses from 2016 onwards makes a break in the series.
+The use of 4 years og businesses also make a break in the figures from 2019 onwards.

 Errors of registrations in the National register of Ground, Addresses and Buildings or the Central Register of Establishment and enterprises.